Jeopardy - 1953

 Jeopardy - Released March 30, 1953.
 Directed by John Sturges

-A simple vacation in Mexico for an American family (Barry Sullivan, Barbara Stanwyck and Lee Aaker) becomes a race against time when Dad (Sullivan) gets his foot trapped between a fallen pier pylon and granite.
-Unable to get him free, Mom (Stanwyck) heads off in the family car into the countryside to find help to free her husband before the incoming tide gets above his head.
+A simple vacation in Mexico for an American family (Barry Sullivan, Barbara Stanwyck and Lee Aaker) becomes a race against time when Dad (Sullivan) gets his foot trapped between a fallen pier pylon and granite with the tide soon to come in.
+Unable to get him free, Mom (Stanwyck) heads off in the family car into the countryside to find help to free her husband before water gets above his head.
 Bobby (the son played by Aaker) is left behind to try and watch over Dad.

 Director Sturges sets up the story in a sunny, breezy way, though the dialogue, narration and situation is mostly banal until the family reaches the deserted shoreline that is their goal.
 A dilapidated industrial fishing pier juts out into the cove where the family intends to camp on their vacation "in beautiful privacy" as Barry Sullivan puts it.